p4535992/spellpoints5e/README.md

 - **Compatability with other modules:**
   - :red_square: **Tidy5e Sheet**: Incompatible, because it also edits the actor sheet
   - :yellow_square: **Combat HUD**: Works, but doesn't show spell points or uses on the HUD
-     - Replace spell slot indicator below spells with `spellpoint cost / remaining spellpoints`
-     - Use Spell slot indicator for remaining uses for 6th level and higher spells